 7. Public health solutions: Recognize gun violence as a critical and preventable public health problem.
 Gun violence is a leading cause of premature death in the country.
 Yet, unlike other preventable causes of death, we haven't mustered the political will to address it.
 We should establish a National Institute of Violence Prevention at NIH to research root causes and community solutions.
 We should fund the CDC to develop its infrastructure so it can track, assess and develop strategies to prevent gun violence, just as we do with tainted spinach and influenza.

-As our country reels from the latest in a long line of gun tragedies, we must vow to change our culture and our policies and to stop this cycle of violence.
-We should be able to send our children to first grade, pray in our houses of worship, celebrate with friends and colleagues, feel safe in our own homes, and walk through our streets and neighborhoods without fear of being shot.
-Together, we can take action in the memory of those who died and insist that this never happen again.
+As our country reels from this terrible tragedy, we must vow to change our culture and our policies and to stop this cycle of violence.
+We should be able to send our children to first grade, pray in our houses of worship, shop in our local malls and walk through our streets and neighborhoods without being shot.
+Together we can take action in the memory of those who died and insist that this never happen again.
 Please ask the president and your members of Congress to take actions, like those outlined above, to prevent gun violence.